 In January I ran into a writing wall.
 Crashed into it, more like.
 Despite having a plot outline and character arcs sketched out for the unnamed sequel to Spacewalker, I simply had nothing to write about from Edred Starling's point of view.
 This is the continuation of an exciting story, brimming with mystery and conspiracy and danger on a brand-new planet, and...
 I was staring at a blank page.

 It was a character problem, really.
 Edred spent as much time as possible in outer space.
 He hated the months he was forced to spend on Earth's surface, feeling trapped by its gravity well.
-Now, here he was, trapped on a new planet, Ampherus.
+Now, here he was, stuck on a new planet, Ampherus.
 If he didn't want to live like that, no wonder I wasn't eager to write him like that.

 When I consulted my story outline, I found the next chapter I was excited to pen.
 It was the midpoint chapter, the one where Edred makes it back into planetary orbit, when he slips back into zero-G like a favorite pair of shoes.
 It's too bad he's stuck on the surface until then...